 Licensing Committees discharge the responsibilities of your Council under the 2003 Licensing Act.
 These responsibilities most often concern the sale of alcohol but also relate to hot-food takeaways, gambling premises, adult entertainment and other legally defined licensable activities.

-Your Council may also have a separate Licensing Committee (usually comprised of the same councillors) to deal with other licensing issues such as taxi driver applications and street trading – or these functions may be delegated to officers (street trading can also fall under the planning function of some councils).
+Your Council may also have a separate Licensing Committee (sometimes referred to as a Regulatory Committee usually comprised of the same councillors) to deal with other licensing issues such as taxi driver applications and street trading – or these functions may be delegated to officers (street trading can also fall under the planning function of some councils).

 Both Planning and Licensing, whether you sit are on the respective committees or not, present great opportunities for engaging with residents in your ward.

 All Planning and 2003 Act Licensing applications are subject to statutory public consultation whereby members of the public can object to or support the application within a set timeframe.
 Applications, and documents related to them, are publicly available to view.

 If an application affects residents in your area you should make people aware (through email, social media or a letter/leaflet) and let them know how to make representations.
 If the application is particularly controversial, and residents in your ward have an overwhelmingly strong opinion on it, you may decide to actively campaign for a certain outcome.
 You can encourage residents to make representations in greater numbers and you should also make a representation yourself and try to speak to the committee making the decision during the relevant part of the meeting.